frithnanth/raku-Math-Libgsl-Permutation/README.md

 ### prev()

-These functions advance or step backwards the permutation p and return **self**, useful for method chaining.
+These functions advance or step backwards the permutation and return **self**, useful for method chaining.

 ### bnext(--> Bool)

 ### bprev(--> Bool)

-These functions advance or step backwards the permutation p and return a Bool: **True** if successful or **False** if there's no more permutation to produce.
+These functions advance or step backwards the permutation and return a Bool: **True** if successful or **False** if there's no more permutation to produce.

 ### permute(@data!, Int $stride! --> List)